| | |

 Q-Bit's little black nose, or contours in Carol's hair that had

 always been ever so slightly blurred out in older prints.
+The improved resolution is, of course, a partnership between a

 camera that captures finer detail, and a printer that can express